jkneb/CSS.tmBundle/readme.md

-This is my own tab extension shortcuts for css / less files in TextMate.
+This is my own tab extension shortcuts for css / less / sass files in TextMate.
 It makes me type css 5 times faster than in other IDEs ;)

 ### Installation Instructions